Graylog2/documentation/pages/getting_started.rst

 Getting Started
 ***************

-Take it easy.
 The fastest way to evaluate Graylog is to download the virtual appliance file and run it in VMWare or VirtualBox.
-It is a piece of cake -- you got this.
+It's a piece of cake -- you got this.

 Install & Configure
 -------------------